izennn/DockerForDummies/README.md

     docker build [OPTIONS] PATH | URL | -

-> The path should specify where the Dockerfile is
+PATH should specify where the Dockerfile can be found<br>
-> E.g. if "Dockerfile" is in current directory, you would enter `docker build .` to build current Dockerfile
+    E.g. if "Dockerfile" is in current directory, you would enter `docker build` to build current Dockerfile<br><br>
+Once you've built the Dockerfile, run `docker image ls` to see the new image in the image list

 ## **docker run** - Run a command in a new container